 Geishas rock afros, corn rolls and dreadlocks.
-They fashionably freeze with the same intensity that break dancers pose on the floor, but artist Iona Rozeal Brown’s acrylic painted Asiatic people are in black face, and they’re ri.dic.u.lous.
+They fashionably freeze with the same intensity that break dancers pose on the floor, but artist Iona Rozeal Brown’s acrylic painted Asiatic people are in brown face, and they’re a clashing of sorts.
 Comic book motifs, Ukiyo-e prints, Kabuki theater, Noh, Byzantine religious painting, voguing and most notably hip-hop, mix together like two turntables playing tug of war with the cross fader.
-If Brown was a DJ, she’d be Bobbito Garcia taking viewers on a journey all over space and back-back–forth-and-forth through time.
+If Brown was a DJ (which apparently she is), she’d be taking viewers on a journey all over space and back-back–forth-and-forth through time.
 Her blending is flawless.
 Victory.

 My flesh is the bottle to a lightening bolt that I have on loan.
 Writing keeps it from escaping.